If you do not find your question about the application process here, please check the Graduate School FAQ page

 We require the physics subject GRE for all physics applicants (other than Geophysics).
 You may submit your application without the physics GRE but your chance of admission is reduced.

-You don't need to enter test scores that you don't have.
-Just make sure to have the official test results sent from ETS.
+You don’t need to enter test scores before you submit your application.
+Just leave the spaces blank.
+Please be sure to have the official test results sent to CU from ETS.
 The CU institution code is 4841 (no department code is needed).

 There are no minimum scores.
 Admission decisions are made by a committee.
 The committee considers all aspects of your application, i.e. GPA, standardized test scores, personal statement, and letters of recommendation to arrive at admission decisions.

 We generally admit about 180 students per year from an applicant pool of about 800, leading to an incoming class size of about 45.
 We do not have quotas for domestic or international students.
 We are interested in admitting qualified students regardless of where they are from.

-Generally, if your native language is not English then you must submit a TOEFL score unless you attended an English language school in an English speaking country for at least 1 academic year within 2 years of applying.
-Please see the graduate school page for more information.
+Generally, if your native language is not English then you must submit a TOEFL score.
+A TOEFL is not required if you attended an English language school in an English speaking country for at least 1 academic year within 2 years of applying.
+Please note, ALL international applicants will see that a TOEFL score is required on their application.
+The staff of International Admissions will manually evaluate applications and remove or waive the TOEFL requirement if they determine that the student is exempt.
+Please be patient.
+This takes time.
+See the graduate school page for more information.

 No. We need to evaluate all international applicants' language skills using the same standard.